 If you have a horse who is extremely nervous of a whip use your hand instead to apply and take away light pressure.
 This is a good alternative to the whip technique.

-Confidence and familiarity work wonders for a nervy horse, which is why putting the time in to bond on the ground is so worthwhile.
-It means your horse will fully trust you whatever the situation.
-Perform the following groundwork exercises from Diane for five minutes on each rein, three times a week.
+Confidence and familiarity work wonders for a nervy horse, which is why putting the time in to bond on the ground and build trust is so worthwhile.
+It means that in time your horse will fully trust you whatever the situation.

 Exercise 1: A simple start